drishyakj/ResultRecorder/README.md

 # ResultRecorder
 A student management system to analyze and store the results and  marks of students in a class or school.

-Implemented Using PHP, HTML and MySQL.
-This application program is useful to learn database connectivity and querying using PHP and HTML.
+Implemented Using PHP, HTML and MySQL on Xampp Apache Server This application program is useful to learn database connectivity and querying using PHP and HTML.
 I have used mysqli_connect() for databse connectivity.